emosca-cnr/dmfind/README.md

-# dmfind
+# dmfind - Network diffusion-based analysis of "omics" data for the identification of differentially enriched modules.

-Network diffusion-based analysis of "omics" data for the identification of differentially enriched modules.
-The tool implements functions for:
+This tool implements functions for:

 - performing network diffusion (also known as network propagation) of one or more vectors of gene-weights throughout an interactome of gene-gene interactions;
 - defining ranked gene lists, where genes are prioritized according to the Network Smoothing Index (NSI), which is proportional to gene-weights and the network proximity of high gene-weights;